Welcome to my website

 My website is dedicated to encouraging reliable news and trustworthy information.

 At present the world faces the challenges of coronavirus, also known as COVID-19.
-Thus, writing with clarity, accuracy and truthfulness become evermore vital in our battle to save lives.
+As we grapple with this pandemic, writing with clarity, accuracy and truthfulness become evermore essential tools in our endeavour to save lives.

-Too much misinformation and fake news stories are flying around social media.
+A growing amount of disinformation and fake news stories are appearing on social media.
 I hope this website will enlighten people to its dangers at this critical time.

 I am a journalist, writer/broadcaster, speech trainer and media consultant and have spent most of my fulfilling career in radio and television news journalism with the BBC and Anglia TV.
 I am also an experienced public speaker.
 My passion for accurate and reliable journalism has led me to share my thoughts and experience with you on this website.